chlimous/42-born2beroot_guide/README.md

 #### Putting things together

-There is one thing missing: Wordpress.
+There is one element left to add: Wordpress.

-Move to ``/var/www/html`` which is the root of your web server.
-Delete existing files: ``rm *``
+Move to ``/var/www/html/``, the root of your web server.
+Delete any existing files in this directory: ``rm *``

 ``wget https://wordpress.org/latest.tar.gz`` | Downloads the latest version of Wordpress.

 ``tar xvf *.tar.gz && rm *.tar.gz`` | Unpacks the archive and deletes it.

-``mv wordpress/* . && rm -r wordpress`` | Moves Wordpress files to root and deletes the empty directory.
+``mv wordpress/* . && rm -r wordpress`` | Moves Wordpress files to the root directory and deletes the empty Wordpress directory.

-``chown -R www-data:www-data /var/www/html/`` | Changes the ownership of the directory to ``www-data``.
-That is required by the web server.
+``chown -R www-data:www-data /var/www/html/`` | Changes the ownership of the ``/var/www/html/`` directory to ``www-data``.
+This step is necessary for the web server to function properly.

 ![Wordpress4](img/wordpress4.gif)

-Come back to [127.0.0.1:1672](http://127.0.0.1:1672).
-We can now access Wordpress, we just need to give database access.
-The installation is straight forward: select language, enter DB name and user.
-That's it.
+Return to [127.0.0.1:1672](http://127.0.0.1:1672).
+You can now access Wordpress, but first, you need to configure database access.
+The installation process is straightforward: simply select your language, then enter the database name and user credentials.
+Your website is ready to go.

 ![Wordpress5](img/wordpress5.gif)